 Focus on "The Dash"

 A eulogy should never be a chronological "CV" or a list of awards.
 Instead, focus on the "dash"—the space between the birth and death dates on a headstone.
 This is where the life was actually lived.
-Whether you are using our Funeral Speech Writing Guide or starting from scratch, remember that the audience wants to hear about the person’s quirks, their passions, and the specific ways they made others feel.
+Whether you are working from notes or starting from scratch, remember that the audience wants to hear about the person’s quirks, their passions, and the specific ways they made others feel.

 The 5-Day Eulogy Preparation Timeline

 Preparation is the single most effective way to combat "brain freeze."
-Studies show that 90% of speech anxiety stems from a lack of preparation.
+A great deal of speech anxiety stems from feeling unprepared, so a clear plan can make a meaningful difference.
 Following this timeline will help you build a cohesive, emotional, and well-delivered tribute.

 Day 1: Gathering Memory Nuggets